thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### Abstract state

-In this specification, we describe the Internet Computer as a state machine.
+In this specification, we describe the BigFile as a state machine.
 In particular, there is a single piece of data that describes the complete state of the BIG, called `S`.

-Of course, this is a huge simplification: The real Internet Computer is distributed and has a multi-component architecture, and the state is spread over many different components, some physically separated.
+Of course, this is a huge simplification: The real BigFile is distributed and has a multi-component architecture, and the state is spread over many different components, some physically separated.
 But this simplification allows us to have a concise description of the behavior, and to easily make global decisions (such as, "is there any pending message"), without having to specify the bookkeeping that allows such global decisions.

 #### Identifiers